Only (Nicki Minaj song): Music video

 The accompanying music video for "Only", directed by Hannah Lux Davis, premiered on December 12, 2014.
 The video opens with an injured man lying on the floor in what appears to be a chamber.
 He is then taken to a room where many other tortured men are tied up in a room.
 The video then cuts to Minaj who is wearing black-feathered lingerie.
 She raps, wearing a sheer getup and sky-high platform heels.
 Minaj and Drake stand side by side while Minaj dons what looks like a black lace wedding veil.
 Minaj, Wayne, and Drake stand in a run-down dungeon as Minaj continues to sing.
 While Chris Brown’s part of the song was filmed at a different location due to schedule conflicts, he also appears in the video as he sings the chorus.

 The video features cameo appearances from DJ Khaled and Birdman, among others.

 The music video for "Only" was awarded with the Coca-Cola Viewers' Choice Awards for Best Video at the 2015 BET Awards.
 This was an award in which fans voted online.

-As of June 6, 2021, the music video has more than 471 million views.
+Following the sadomasochistic and suggestives scenes, the dark themes of the video and violent images, the music video was immediately broadcast in France after 10 p.m. with a warning Not advised for children under 10 years old or 12 years old or without warning (depending on the music channels).